codegrann/toggle-password-form/README.md

 # toggle-password-form
-A login form that allows a user to toggle visibility of password value.
+A form that allows a user to toggle the visibility of the password field.
+It helps to confirm the password before submission.